 Brush Up Mac- 7 a.m.-4 p.m.
 Hosted by the McPherson Housing Coalition.
 This event to lends assistance to seniors, veterans, and single parent homeowners.
 Volunteers needed to help clean up yard debris, make small home repairs, construct wheelchair ramps, and complete small painting projects.
 More information to come.

 McPherson Museum & Arts Foundation, 1111 E. Kansas Ave.
 Museum hours: Monday-Friday: 9 a.m.-12 noon and 1 p.m.-5 p.m. / Saturday from 11 a.m.-5 p.m.
 Be sure to visit the McPherson Globe Refiners exhibit which documents the first gold medal basketball team awarded in Olympic history and train enthusiasts will want to check out the fabulous hands-on model train exhibit.
+Through February 28th see the new pop-up exhibit “The Art of Voting,” which summarizes the history of electoral engagement and the right to vote.
+Enjoy free admission to the museum through February 28th and check it out.
 Visit the museum’s website at mcphersonmuseum.com/virtual-tour for a peek at some of the exhibits.
 620-241-8464.

 One Door North, The Gallery of The Clayworks, 107 N. Main.
 620-504-6550 An entrepreneurial creation of Disability Supports of the Great Plains, this studio offers individuals with disabilities the chance to explore their own unique creativity and artistic expression.
 Clayworks artists work with different media – clay, painting, and drawing and are guided by professional art educators and staff.
 Clayworks artists strive to produce a product worthy of value and an act of self-expression.